matthewsides/Prototyping/README.md

 ### Prototyping Tools

-Low fidelity tools
+#### Low fidelity prototype & tools

+The benefits of using low fidelity prototypes is that major problems are detected and solved in the early stage of development cycle;being easier to build and cost less than other alternatives.Whilst low fidelity prototypes are easy to iterate and also give feedback to focus on high-level concepts rather than details

-High Fidelity Tools
+#### High Fidelity Tools